varun1114/.config/README.md

 # .Files

-PS: There are my personal configuration files.
+PS: These are my personal configuration files.
 I cannot gurantee that they will work you, if they don't you're on your own.

 # How to start?